jcesarprog/Math_python/README.md

-# Matemtaica_python
+# Math_python
-Some math made using python
+Some math made using python for basic examples